NatalieKAndersson/DEVOLUTION/README.md

 <img src="https://github.com/NatalieKAndersson/DEVOLUTION/blob/master/Images/Distribution_Tumor1.png" width="400">

 **Predetermined clusters**
+This functionality will be available in the next release of DEVOLUTION.

-Do you have data where the genetic alterations already have been clustered by another program?
-Then we do not want to use dbscan.
+Do you have data where the genetic alterations already have been clustered by another program such as SciClone, PyClone or CRUST?
+Then we do not want to cluster again with dbscan as well.

-If you have, predetermined clusters.
+If you have predetermined clusters.
 Add those cluster names as a 12:th column to your dataset.

 <img src="https://github.com/NatalieKAndersson/DEVOLUTION/blob/master/Images/Predetermined.PNG" width="500">